pay-theory/pay-theory-ui/src/admin/TransactionDetails/README.md

 ## Props

--   transaction: a transaction object passed to it from the TransactionsTable element.
+-   transaction: a transaction object passed it parses to display the details